 The park mainly consists of low open heath and shrublands, and includes drooping sheoak woodlands that provide feeding habitat for glossy black-cockatoos.
-Three threatened vegetative species have been recorded: the vulnerable clover glycine (Glycine latrobeana), the rare crimson daddy-long-legs and the rare round-leaf correa.
+Three threatened plants have been recorded in the park: the vulnerable clover glycine (Glycine latrobeana), the rare crimson daddy-long-legs and the rare round-leaf correa.
 The park also contains areas of the nationally vulnerable subtropical and temperate coastal saltmarsh ecological community.

-Forty-seven separate threatened fauna species or sub-species have been recorded in Pelican Lagoon Conservation Park - mostly migratory birds.
-Of particular importance in the park is a potential population of southern brown bandicoots (Isoodon obesulus obesulus), as well as sightings of the nationally critically endangered far eastern curlew and curlew sandpiper, and nesting sites for the eastern osprey.
+Forty-seven separate threatened fauna species or sub-species have been recorded in Pelican Lagoon Conservation Park - mostly migratory shorebirds.
+Of particular importance in the park is a population of southern brown bandicoots (Isoodon obesulus obesulus), as well as sightings of the nationally critically endangered far eastern curlew and curlew sandpiper, and nesting sites for the eastern osprey.
 Tea tree bushes, grasses and sedges provide habitat for woodland birds such as the KI southern emu-wren and beautiful firetail.
+The islets in Pelican Lagoon are of exceptional habitat value to bird and reptile species, including a population of tiger snakes (Notechis scutatus niger) which are believed to grow at a much slower rate than those on the main part of Kangaroo Island, with potential reduced breeding rates.
+Weed management programs on the islands have focused on the removal of woody weeds, and re-vegetation of locally sourced native species to improve habitat quality.

 The park also assists in the protection of several historic relics, including an historic threshing floor registered as a State Heritage Place in the South Australian Heritage Register.
+Sites of First Nations value have also been recorded in the park.
+Minimal visitor access occurs or is encouraged in the park.